wp-plugins/wysija-newsletters/readme.txt

 * added alternate background colors for automatic latest post widget.
 * added possibility to add total number of subscribers in widget with shortcode.
 * added widget option "Display label within for Email field".
+* improved email rendering and email clients compatibility including the new Outlook 2013
 * improved image upload with ssl.
 * improved compatibility with access rights plugins like "Advanced Access Manager" or "User Role Editor".
 * improved import system with clearer message.